 Before you place your gravel fill, make sure your trench lines up with the fabric.
-Your landscaping fabric will prevent dirt from getting into the gravel.
+Your non-woven fabric will prevent dirt from getting into the gravel.
 Your gravel needs to be protected so it can permeate the water through it.
-This is critical in order for french drains to operate properly.
+This is critical in order for the french drain to operate properly.
 Place coarse gravel onto the fabric then fold the ends of the fabric over the gravel.

 Once done, you will have a tube of fabric filled with gravel.
 To fill in the rest of the trench, place a layer of coarse sand and then cover that with landscaping fabric.
 Then add 4-inches of topsoil and place sod on top of it.
 Your drain will be completed.

 If you are having difficulty getting the proper grading, it's highly advisable that you consult with a contractor or someone who knows how to carry out the entire project.
 Also, if the idea of digging the trench is hard to do, hire a backhoe operator.
 This will add to your costs along with the cost for added gravel because a backhoe cannot dig a small trench like one can do manually.
 Another alternative is renting out a trencher which can cut very thin trenches.